 - Step 3

 - Heat large stock pot with 1-2 tablespoons sesame or vegetable oil to medium high.
 Add pork and cook 1- 2 minutes then add ginger and cook til fragrant.
 Add dashi stock and bring to a simmer.
-Remove any scum that comes to surface while pork simmers about 10 minutes, depending on size.
+Remove any scum that comes to surface while pork simmers about 10 minutes, depending on size of pieces

 - Step 4